Gunmen kill 30 gold miners in northern Nigeria: police

-BAUCHI, Nigeria Gunmen have killed more than 30 gold miners in a remote area of northern Nigeria, police said on Tuesday.
+BAUCHI, Nigeria (Reuters) - Gunmen have killed more than 30 gold miners in a remote area of northern Nigeria, police said on Tuesday.

 The attackers raided a camp of artisan miners late on Monday in the Maru area in the northwestern state of Zamfara, police spokesman Muhammed Shehu said.